Joel J. Kupperman

-During his initial Quiz Kids shows, Kupperman, who was then 7, lisped, which emphasized his youth and endeared him to the listening audience.
+During his initial Quiz Kids shows, Kupperman, who was then seven, lisped, which emphasized his youth and endeared him to the listening audience.
 In one episode of Quiz Kids, Joel showed his ability to multiply any number times 99 "in his head."
-When asked how he was able to do this he replied "It's a theequit twick."
-When asked what the "secret trick" was, he explained that he merely multiplied the number he was given by one hundred, then subtracted the original number from that total to get the correct answer.
+When asked how he was able to do this, Kupperman replied "It's a theequit twick."
+When asked what the "secret trick" was, he explained that he merely multiplied the number he was given by 100, then subtracted the original number from that total to get the correct answer.

-He received his bachelor's and master's degrees at the University of Chicago, where he enrolled at age 16.
-Due to his fame as a Quiz Kids prodigy, he was bullied by other students.
+Kupperman received his bachelor's and master's degrees at the University of Chicago, where he enrolled at age 16.
+Due to his fame as a Quiz Kids prodigy, Kupperman was bullied by other students.
 He developed an interest in Asian philosophy, through which he found a mentor: a visiting professor who advised him to leave the United States.
-He migrated to England, where he enrolled in the University of Cambridge, earning a Ph.D. in Philosophy.
-He started teaching at the University of Connecticut in 1960 and was made a full professor in 1972.
+Kupperman migrated to England, where he enrolled in the University of Cambridge, earning a Ph.D. in Philosophy.
+Kupperman started teaching at the University of Connecticut in 1960 and was made a full professor in 1972.

-He was married to noted historian/author Karen Ordahl Kupperman, who teaches at New York University.
-The couple have two children: Michael Joel Kupperman, a noted cartoonist; and Charlie Anders Kupperman, a medical journalist and editor for Eli Healthcare.
+Kupperman was married to noted historian/author Karen Ordahl Kupperman, who taught at New York University.
+They had two children: Michael Joel Kupperman, a noted cartoonist; and Charlie Anders Kupperman, a medical journalist and editor for Eli Healthcare.
 Kupperman was Jewish.

 In 2018, Simon & Schuster published All the Answers, a graphic memoir by Michael Kupperman on his father Joel's rise to fame and his subsequent retreat from public life.

 Kupperman died from complications of COVID-19 in Brooklyn, New York, on April 8, 2020.
-He was 83.
+He was 83 years old.